Sam-bytes/bgutc/README.md

 # Bash Graphical User Theme Changer (bgutc)

-bgutc is a bash script that allows for quick switching between different theming presets.
+bgutc is a bash script for linux that allows for quick switching between different theming presets.

 ## Installation